GaloyMoney/blink/docs/LEGACY_DEV.md

 ### Honeycomb

-To test the effect of a change on open telemetry locally, `HONEYCOMB_API_KEY` and `HONEYCOMB_DATASET` values needs to be set.
+To test the effect of a change on open telemetry locally, `HONEYCOMB_API_KEY` and `HONEYCOMB_DATASET` values need to be set.

 `HONEYCOMB_API_KEY` can be found in Account > Team settings > Environments and API Keys > Manage > copy the dev key `HONEYCOMB_DATASET` can be any string, pick something like `myusername-dev`